mozilla/source-map/README.md

 * `sources`: An array of URLs to the original source files.

-* `names`: An array of identifiers which can be referrenced by individual mappings.
+* `names`: An array of identifiers which can be referenced by individual mappings.

 * `sourceRoot`: Optional.
 The URL root from which all sources are relative.